 Eq.~\eqref{HermitianSp} together with the previous equality amount to state that \emph{the spectral function is Hermitian definite positive}.
 As a shorthand notation to denote Hermitian definite positiveness, we write

-In practice, the positive definiteness of $S(\omega)$ is equivalent to stating that all the principal minors of the matrix obtained from the tensor coordinates ${S^{\mu}}_{\nu}(\omega)$ in any orthogonal extended basis ${\mathcal{B}^e}'$ are strictly positive.
+In practice, the positive definiteness of $S(\omega)$ is equivalent to stating that all the principal minors of the matrix obtained from the tensor coordinates ${S^{\mu}}_{\nu}(\omega)$ in any orthogonal field basis ${\mathcal{B}^f}'$ are strictly positive.

-In our case, we work in an extended basis $\mathcal{B}^e$ which is orthogonal, as discussed in App.~\ref{App:HermitianConjugation}.
+In our case, we work in a field basis $\mathcal{B}^f$ which is orthogonal, as discussed in~\ref{App:HermitianConjugation}.
 For the first principal minors, Hermitian definite positiveness means that

 The inequality~\eqref{1stPrincipalMinorPos} is equivalent to the standard positivity property obtained in the symmetry-conserving case which, together with the sum rule in Eq.~\eqref{sumrule0}, endows the (diagonal elements) of the spectral function with a probabilistic interpretation~\cite{stefanucci_van_leeuwen_2013}.
 In the symmetry-conserving case, the spectral function is diagonal and only the first principal minors are setting non-trivial constraints on the spectral function.
 In the symmetry-breaking case, in contrast, the positivity condition of higher principal minors yields a set of non-trivial inequalities that must be fulfilled.
 As an example, from the positivity of the second principal minors, we find that the spectral function must satisfy